cerberus-ab/js-live-templates/README.md

-# js-live-templates
+# JavaScript Live Templates for IntelliJ IDEs
-JavaScript Live Templates for IntelliJ IDEs
+The set of javascript live templates for IntelliJ IDEs (Idea, PHPStorm & others).